EOPF-DGGS/LPS25_demo/intro.md

 - **🔹 Introduction to DGGS**
   A conceptual overview of DGGS and its benefits for scalable geospatial workflows.

-- **🔹 EO Data Transformation**
-  A practical example showing how to convert Sentinel-2 Level 2A data into the **HEALPix** DGGS structure and store it in **Zarr** format.

 - **🔹 Interactive Exploration with `xdggs`**
-  Learn how to explore, analyze, and visualize DGGS-structured EO data using the Python package `xdggs`.
+  Learn how to explore, analyze, and visualize HEALPix data using the Python package `xdggs`.

+- **🔹 EO Data Example**
+  A practical example showing how to exploire Sentinel-2 Level 2A data in HEALPix.

 ---